Project management triangle: Overview

 The time constraint refers to the amount of time available to complete a project.
 The cost constraint refers to the budgeted amount available for the project.
-The scope constraint refers to what must be done to produce the project's end result.
+The scope constraint refers to what must be done to produce the project's result.
 These three constraints are often competing constraints: increased scope typically means increased time and increased cost, a tight time constraint could mean increased costs and reduced scope, and a tight budget could mean increased time and reduced scope.

 The discipline of project management is about providing the tools and techniques that enable the project team (not just the project manager) to organize their work to meet these constraints.

 Another approach to project management is to consider the three constraints as finance, time and human resources.
-If you need to finish a job in a shorter time, you can throw more people at the problem, which in turn will raise the cost of the project, unless by doing this task quicker we will reduce costs elsewhere in the project by an equal amount.
+If you need to finish a job in a shorter time, you can throw more people at the problem, which in turn will raise the cost of the project, unless by doing this triangle task quicker we will reduce costs elsewhere in the project by an equal amount.

 As a project management graphic aid, a triangle can show time, resources, and technical objective as the sides of a triangle, instead of the corners.
 John Storck, a former instructor of the American Management Association's "Basic Project Management" course, used a pair of triangles called triangle outer and triangle inner to represent the concept that the intent of a project is to complete on or before the allowed time, on or under budget, and to meet or exceed the required scope.
 The distance between the inner and outer triangles illustrated the hedge or contingency for each of the three elements.
 Bias could be shown by the distance.
 His example of a project with a strong time bias was the Alaska pipeline which essentially had to be done on time no matter the cost.
 After years of development, oil flowed out the end of the pipe within four minutes of schedule.
 In this illustration, the time side of triangle inner was effectively on top of the triangle outer line.
 This was true of the technical objective line also.
 The cost line of triangle inner, however, was outside since the project ran significantly over budget.

 James P. Lewis suggests that project scope represents the area of the triangle, and can be chosen as a variable to achieve project success.
 He calls this relationship PCTS (Performance, Cost, Time, Scope), and suggests that a project can pick any three.

 The real value of the project triangle is to show the complexity that is present in any project.
 The plane area of the triangle represents the near infinite variations of priorities that could exist between the three competing values.
 By acknowledging the limitless variety, possible within the triangle, using this graphic aid can facilitate better project decisions and planning and ensure alignment among team members and the project owners.